darkin100/personal-site/content/make/how-to-build-a-gfrc-concrete-sink.md

 For my project I used a Glass-fibre reinforced concrete (GFRC) as I wanted to keep the weight of the overall solution as low as possible and felt that the GFRC solution would give me more strength for such a small size pour.
 I used a premix solution that just required me to add water to the mix.
 I chose this as I wanted to save time on my project and did not feel ready to do a mix myself.
 My mix is designed for countertops and is self compacting, which eliminates as many airbubbles in the finished product as possible.
 Self compacting mixes are very runny which means that you have to cater for this in the design of your mould.

-I split the process into 3 phases.
+I split the process into 3 steps.

 ### Phase 1 - The mould